 Swimming is often considered one of the best exercise options.
 Typically children from an early age start swimming because it's a fun way to cool down on a hot day.
-However, swimming also provides a great respite in senior living.
+However, swimming also provides a great exercise for people of any age.
 For older adults, swimming offers numerous health benefits.
-A few general advantages of choosing to regularly swim include:
+A few advantages of choosing to regularly swim include:

 - Swimming is a healthy activity that you can continue practicing for many years to come

 - Swimming is a low-impact activity and easy on joints

 - It is easy to find classes and instruction

 - Swimming increases cardiovascular fitness, muscle strength, and endurance